Builderb0y/BigGlobe/scripting docs/environments/ColumnEntryRegistry.md

 	* If an implicit Y level is available, then at will *also* be exposed as a field.
 * If the export is 2D then it will be exposed as a field.

-The following properties are also available on all voronoi cells:
+The following fields are also available on all voronoi cells:
 * `id` - the namespace and path of the voronoi settings which defines this cell.
 * `cell_x`, `cell_z`, `center_x`, and `center_z` - the voronoi diagram is setup so that the world is split up into square areas `distance` blocks wide.
 Every square has a single seed point somewhere inside it.
 The cell position is the index of the square itself, incrementing or decrementing by 1 across adjacent squares.
 The center position is the position of the seed point inside the square, measured in blocks.
 The center position is relative to the world origin, not the start of the square.
 * `hard_distance` and `hard_distance_squared` - how close the current position is to the nearest edge of the cell, from 0 to 1, where 0 is in the center, and 1 is on the edge.
 The "squared" version is the normal version raised to the power of 2.